Ishan25j/Eventure-App/README.md

 ## Future Updates:

-- Adding the functionality of buying multiple tickets at a time.
+- [ ] Adding the functionality of buying multiple tickets at a time.
-- Adding `socketIO` for creating realtime communication system.
+- [ ] Adding `socketIO` for creating realtime communication system.
-- Adding the functionality of adding a custom image and background for individual event by the organizer.
+- [ ] Adding the functionality of adding a custom image and background for individual event by the organizer.
-- Adding credit system. (just like in steam for buying and selling tickets as, for now after selling ticket the buyer is not getting anything)
+- [ ] Adding credit system. (just like in steam app, for buying and selling tickets as at present after selling the ticket the buyer is getting nothing)
+- [ ] Adding the various categories for the event

-## Issue and Contribution:
+## Issues and Contribution:

 - If you found bug or facing problem in something.
 - If you got any new idea